MemGPT: Towards LLMs as Operating Systems

 \subsection{\ours for document analysis}

 Document analysis also faces challenges due to the limited context windows of today's transformer models.
-For example, OpenAI's (closed) GPT models behind their popular ChatGPT consumer chatbot application have a limit of 32k input tokens, and the state-of-the-art open source Llama 2 models have a limit of only 4k tokens (see Table \ref{context-length-comparison}).
-Anthropic have released (closed) models handling up to 100k tokens, but many documents easily surpass that length; Stephen King's bestselling novel \emph{The Shining} contains around 150k words, which equates to roughly 200k tokens (words-to-token varies based on the specific tokenizer used), and legal or financial documents such as Annual Reports (SEC Form 10-K) can easily pass the million token mark.
+As shown in Table \ref{context-length-comparison}, both open and closed source models suffer from constrained context length (up to 128k tokens for OpenAI's models).
+However many documents easily surpass these lengths; for example, legal or financial documents such as Annual Reports (SEC Form 10-K) can easily pass the million token mark.
 Moreover, many real document analysis tasks require drawing connections across multiple such lengthy documents.
 Anticipating these scenarios, it becomes difficult to envision blindly scaling up context as a solution to the fixed-context problem.
 Recent research \citep{liu2023lostinmiddle} also raises doubts about the utility of simply scaling contexts, since they find uneven attention distributions in large context models (the model is more capable of recalling information at the beginning or end of its context window, vs tokens in the middle).
-To enable reasoning across documents, more flexible memory architectures such as those used in \ours are likely needed.
+To enable reasoning across documents, more flexible memory architectures like \ours are needed.